-- You can go to the 'Upload Documents' tab at any time to upload new items, see a list of items already uploaded, or to remove items - You'll be asked for certain mandatory documents they can be uploaded at the time we ask for them or later by going to 'Upload Documents' - If you consider you have valid reasons for not having or providing a mandatory document, you can instead upload a document explaining your reasons for not supplying it - Many questions allow you to upload supporting material you'll be asked to give a document name and specific section we should read, then you need to go to the 'Upload Documents' tab to add your supporting document (you can do this at any stage) - You can refer to one document for several questions but it is essential your documents are clearly named and the sections in them are numbered so we can find the bits you want us to read.
+- You'll be asked for certain mandatory documents they can be attached to the email you send us your application form.
+If the file size is too large, please email licensing@fma.govt.nz.
+They will supply you details to upload to a databox. - If you consider you have valid reasons for not having or providing a mandatory document, you can instead attach a document explaining your reasons for not supplying it - Many questions ask for supporting material please include in the application form the document name and specific section we should read. - You can refer to one document for several questions but it is essential your documents are clearly named and the sections in them are numbered so we can find the bits you want us to read.